apache/flink/docs/apis/programming_guide.md

 DataSet abstraction
 ---------------

-The batch processing APIs of Flink are centered around the `DataSet` abstraction.
-A `DataSet` is only an abstract representation of a set of data that can contain duplicates.
+A `DataSet` is an abstract representation of a finite immutable collection of data of the same type that may contain duplicates.

-Also note that Flink is not always physically creating (materializing) each DataSet at runtime.
+Note that Flink is not always physically creating (materializing) each DataSet at runtime.
 This depends on the used runtime, the configuration and optimizer decisions.

-The Flink runtime does not need to always materialize the DataSets because it is using a streaming runtime model.
+DataSets may be "streamed through" operations during execution, as under the hood Flink uses a streaming data processing engine.

-DataSets are only materialized to avoid distributed deadlocks (at points where the data flow graph branches out and joins again later) or if the execution mode has explicitly been set to a batched execution.
+Some DataSets are materialized automatically to avoid distributed deadlocks (at points where the data flow graph branches out and joins again later) or if the execution mode has explicitly been set to blocking execution.

-When using Flink on Tez, all DataSets are materialized.

 [Back to top](#top)